Outer-Wilds-New-Horizons/new-horizons/README.md

 Allows you to generate more interesting terrain than the sphere given by groundSize in the Base module.

 - "heightMap" : (string) The file path to a texture that will be used as a heightmap.
 Image should be greyscale.
 White is for high terrain and black for low.
-- "textureMap" : (string) The file path to a texture tht will be applied to the planet.
+- "textureMap" : (string) The file path to a texture that will be applied to the planet.
 - "minHeight" : (decimal number) The height corresponding to pure black in the heightmap.
 - "maxHeight" : (decimal number) The height corresponding to pure white in the heightmap.